Hill-Rom

-Hill-Rom Holdings, Inc., doing business as Hillrom, is an American medical technology provider that is a subsidiary of Baxter International.
+Hill-Rom Holdings, Inc. is an American medical technology provider that is a subsidiary of Baxter International.

 History

 Hillrom is a wholly owned subsidiary of Baxter and was formally part of Hill-Rom Holdings, Inc., which was formerly a part of Hillenbrand Industries until that company split its medical equipment division from their casket business in 2008.
 Their headquarters are in Chicago, Illinois.

-John Groetelaars is the President and CEO.
+John Groetelaars was the President and CEO.
 In 2019, Hill-Rom rebranded itself as Hillrom.
 The rebranding emphasized the company’s transition from its history of developing hospital beds and medical devices to a focus on digital health products and software that support connected care across the healthcare continuum for the digital health market.
 Its primary products are Nurse Call Hospital Alert and Communications System, Hillrom HPL (high precision locating) Staff and Asset Tracking and they also offer Healthcare Furniture such as the smart connected Centrella Hospital beds.

 In September 2015, Hillrom bought Welch Allyn Inc. Hillrom continued to use the Welch Allyn brand name for some of its patient monitoring and diagnostic equipment.

 In 2018, Hillrom updated its hospital bed model to include EarlySense’s vital-sign bed sensors to monitor patients’ heart and respiratory rates.
-The built-in censors sit under the mattress and are not attached to the patient.
+The built-in sensors sit under the mattress and are not attached to the patient.
 They check vital signs 100 times a minute and alert nurses to any possible issues.

 In April 2019, Hillrom acquired Voalte.
 The acquisition gave Hillrom control of a connected care system that supplies voice, alarm, and text communications for 220,000 clinicians at different healthcare organizations.
 Voalte became a cornerstone of Hillrom’s Care Communications product line.
-Before its rebranding, Hillrom also developed and produced medical equipment under the names of its previous acquisitions: Welch Allyn, Mortara, Trumpf Medical, Allen Medical, and Liko.
+Before its rebranding, Hillrom also developed and produced medical equipment under the names of its previous acquisitions: Welch Allyn, Mortara Instrument, Trumpf Medical, Allen Medical, and Liko.
 Another acquisition, Aspen Surgical, was sold in 2019.